Keeper-Security/Commander/README.md

     - ```--restrict-edit``` Restrict record edit on the team
     - ```--restrict-share``` Restrict record re-sharing on the team
     - ```--restrict-view``` Restrict record viewing on the team
+    - If no parameters are provided, displays information about specified team

 * ```audit-log``` Export audit and event logs
     - ```--target=splunk``` Export events to Splunk HTTP Event Collector [See Details](#event-logging)